Top tips plus the go-to gear for wet weather riding as chosen by the BikeRadar test team

 Velo Orange hammered alloy mudguards

-On the right bike, I think the mudguards can even compliment the look of a bike.Jack Luke / Immediate Media
+On the right bike, I think the mudguards can even complement the look of a bike.Jack Luke / Immediate Media

 The mudguards are supremely well made, with high-quality hardware throughout, and offer a level of coverage that most conventional plastic mudguards can’t match.